rishank-shah/django-ecommerce/README.md

 cd django-ecommerce
 cp .env.example .env
 ```
-##### Fill the .env file with the correct database and email credentials then in terminal execute following commands
+##### Fill the .env file with the correct database, email credentials and elasticsearch url then in terminal execute following commands

 ```
 virtualenv venv